Vietnam.vn - Nền tảng quảng bá Việt Nam

 Arctic LNG 2 is considered a symbolic project by the Kremlin.
 Its total planned output is expected to account for one-fifth of Russia's annual LNG production target of 100 million tonnes by 2030, or more than three times the volume the country currently exports.

-Novatek owns a 60% stake in the project, with TotalEnergies and two Chinese companies, China National Petroleum Corporation (CNPC) and China National Offshore Oil Corporation (CNOOC), each holding 10%.
+Novatek owns 60% of the shares in the project, TotalEnergies and two Chinese enterprises, including China National Petroleum Corporation (CNPC) and China National Offshore Oil Corporation (CNOOC), each hold 10%.

 The remaining 10% belongs to Japanese trading house Mitsui & Co and state-owned Japan Organization for Metals and Energy Security (JOGMEC).